7 Steps to Cleanup your Credit Report

 Try TransUnion with No Hidden Fees.
 Takes Only 90 Secs.
 For a low monthly fee, this provides extensive details on your credit score including credit trends and quarterly reports.
 Most importantly, this gives you your scores from all three credit bureaus, so you won’t be in the dark about anything.

 Second, you will need to carefully read each line of the report to avoid missing any details that can easily be overlooked.
 Evaluate your account balances and compare them with your records, along with checking the loan status, your payment history, and unfamiliar line items.

-You should check your credit reports at least once a year to make sure there are no errors that could keep you from getting credit or best available terms on a loan.
+You should check your credit reports with TransUnion Credit Report at least once a year to make sure there are no errors that could keep you from getting credit or best available terms on a loan.

 Be sure the information in the report is accurate and up-to-date.

 You should also check your report:

 - Before making a major purchase that may involve a loan.